WikiLeaks Vault 7 Data Leak: Another Earthquake in the Intelligence Community

 The CIA’s reply to the Vault 7 data leak

-The CIA has issued an official statement in response to the WikiLeaks Vault7 Data leak, the US Agency denies conducting a large-scale surveillance on its citizens.
+The CIA has issued an official statement in response to the WikiLeaks Vault7 Data leak, the US Agency denies conducting large-scale surveillance on its citizens.

-“Contractors likely breached security and handed over documents describing the Central Intelligence Agency’s use of hacking tools to anti-secrecy group WikiLeaks, U.S. intelligence and law enforcement officials told Reuters on Wednesday,” states the Reuters.
+“Contractors likely breached security and handed over documents describing the Central Intelligence Agency’s use of hacking tools to the anti-secrecy group WikiLeaks, U.S. intelligence and law enforcement officials told Reuters on Wednesday,” states Reuters.

 “Two officials speaking on condition of anonymity said intelligence agencies have been aware since the end of last year of the breach, which led to WikiLeaks releasing thousands of pages of information on its website on Tuesday.”